 The Health System also applied for reimbursement for qualifying expenses under the Federal Emergency Management Agency (FEMA) Disaster Relief Fund.
-In 2020 and 2021, the Health System submitted project worksheets totaling over \$141.3 million under FEMA's expedited claim submission process and streamlined submission process.
-For the nine months ended September 30, 2022 and 2021, the Health System recognized approximately \$65.0 million and \$36.3 million, respectively, of FEMA reimbursements.
-Approximately \$45.8 million and \$36.3 million is included in grants and contracts in the consolidated statements of operations for the nine months ended September 30, 2022 and 2021, respectively.
-Approximately \$19.2 million of FEMA reimbursements for capital acquisitions is included in grants for the purchase of property, buildings and equipment in the consolidated statement of operations for the nine months ended September 30, 2022.
+The Health System submitted project worksheets totaling approximately \$578.5 million under FEMA's expedited claim submission process and streamlined submission process.
+For the three months ended March 31, 2022, the Health System recognized approximately \$46.3 million of amounts approved by FEMA, which is included in grants and contracts in the consolidated statements of operations.
+No amounts were recognized in 2023.
 The Health System will continue to finalize the project worksheets previously submitted to FEMA and intends to submit additional applications for funding the costs related to COVID-19; however, the ultimate amount that the Health System may be reimbursed is uncertain.

-The Health System is also eligible to receive an Employee Retention Credit under the CARES Act, which is a credit against the employer portion of Social Security taxes for certain wages between March 13, 2020 and December 31, 2020.
-The CAA extended the employee retention credit through September 30, 2021, while also modifying the provisions of the credit.
+The Health System was also eligible to receive an Employee Retention Credit under the CARES Act, which is a credit against the employer portion of Social Security taxes for certain wages.
 In February 2022, the Health System finalized its application for the employee retention credit for approximately \$57.8 million, which is included in grants and contracts in the accompanying consolidated statement of operations.